ajalt/clikt/docs/options.md

 ## Multi Value Options

-Options can take any fixed number of values separated by whitespace, or a variable number of values separated by a non-whitespace delimiter you specify.
-If you want a variable number of values separated by whitespace, you need to use an argument instead.
+Options can take a fixed number of values separated by whitespace, a variable number of values separated by a delimiter, or a variable number of values separated by a whitespace.

 ### Options With Fixed Number of Values